UK 2024 "The Age of the Dinosaurs" (Part I - Prehistoric Animals)

 • The article about Mary Anning and her fossils is here.

-The "The Age of the Dinosaurs" set has been carefully created in partnership with the Natural History Museum, using scientists from no less than six different specialisms of palaeontology.
+The "The Age of the Dinosaurs" set has been carefully created in partnership with the Natural History Museum, using scientists from no less than six different specializations of palaeontology.
 The set was issued by the Royal Mail to celebrate the 200th anniversary of description of the first dinosaur.
 When clergyman and palaeontologist William Buckland named his findings of the fossilised remains of a prehistoric creature "Megalosaurus" (meaning "great lizard") in 1824, this was the first scientific description of what became known as a dinosaur.
 The new designs by digital illustrator Joshua Dunlop combine scientific accuracy with artistic brilliance in a captivating homage to the wonders of palaeontology, appealing to both stamp enthusiasts and dinosaur fans alike.

 David Gold, Director of External Affairs and Policy of the Royal Mail said: